nking/shared/src/main/python/README_venv.txt

 for interactive use:
    python3 -i <script>

-to make a juptyper notebook:
+to make a jupytper notebook:
    pip3 install jupyter
    jupyter notebook